Abhinav-cloud482/email_automation_tool/README.md

-# 📧 Email Automation Tool
+# Email Automation Tool

 > A Python tool to send and schedule Gmail messages securely using App Passwords, `smtplib`, and `schedule` for automated email workflows.

----

-## 📝 Project Description
+## Project Description

 **Email Automation Tool** is a lightweight Python-based application that allows users to send and schedule Gmail messages directly from the terminal.

-The project uses:
+The project uses :

 * `smtplib` for secure Gmail SMTP email delivery
 * `schedule` for automated email scheduling
 * Built-in validation and error handling for reliable workflows

-The tool provides a simple menu-driven interface where users can:
+The tool provides a simple menu-driven interface where users can :

 * Send emails instantly
 * Schedule emails for a specific time